Summary Care Record: Roll-out begins

 In 2018 information on long-term health conditions, medical history and immunisations was available, and according to NHS Digital, this reduced the burden on the health service during winter.

 Patient awareness

-A concern that has been raised is that surveys have shown that most patients know nothing of the SCR scheme even if they have received leaflets, so that when people receive a package on the SCR it goes straight in the bin as junk mail.
+Another concern that was raised in 2010 is that surveys have shown that most patients know nothing of the SCR scheme even if they have received leaflets, so that when people receive a package on the SCR it goes straight in the bin as junk mail.

 Criticism

 In March 2010 the British Medical Association asked the British Government to suspend the roll-out of the database as it was an "imperfect system" being rushed into service prematurely, amid accusations that the system is insecure and that data has been uploaded without giving patients the opportunity to opt out.

 The system has also been criticized for its inability to delete a patient record if a patient decides to withdraw from the system once their record has been created AND viewed.
 This has been stated to be due to the cost of completely deleting all information: "complete removal would require the hardware holding records to be completely sanitised.
 This is a process that destroys all data held, for example on a server or hard drive, and not just a particular record" and that in any case the record needs to be retained for legal reasons as "The issue of audit and the medico-legal evidential significance of the SCR will be extremely important and it would be inappropriate to provide tools that could completely remove a record, even if this were feasible."

 SystmOne and other GP systems provide much more detailed information than the Summary Care Record.
 The implementation of SystmOne Prison across the prison estate "should be taken as a sign that a more widespread system is easily achievable".